roman-milk/roman-milk.github.io/surrounded.md

+===

- ****** Surrounded Ch.
-02 ****** byTheTalkMan© I crossed the threshold into my bedroom, and as soon as I did, Michelle took control.
+I crossed the threshold into my bedroom, and as soon as I did, Michelle took control.
 She slipped out of my arms and stood in front of me.
 She grabbed my head and pulled it down towards her.
 Our lips parted as we got closer.
 Her soft lips met mine and her tongue slipped into my mouth.
 I just stood there, in me and my wife's bedroom, making out with my wife's best friend.
 I slipped my hands down her sexy back, past her thong straps, and I helped myself to two healthy handfuls of her firm, bare ass.
 She brought her hands to my bare chest and pushed me back.
 I fell to a sitting position on the bed, our lips parting.

  "I'm really a nasty little slut, aren't I?" she said, starting to pace around, modeling her body in front of me.
 "What kind of nasty whore parades a body like mine around a married man?" she said.
 I watched as her breasts jiggled under her bra, bursting to escape.
 "What kind of bitch stays friends with a girl only so she could get closer to her man?
 What kind of absolute cunt lets herself be her friend's BFF, her maid of honor, when she wants to steal her man from her?"
 She turned and showed off her perfect ass again, with its two jiggling cheeks.
 She turned to face me again.